felipetavares/flow/design/gdd.md

 ### IDEA

-> Generating it with one more dimension (time) and moving along it, or applying cel> lular automatas to it in real time (both are essentialy the same)
+> Generating it with one more dimension (time) and moving along it, or applying cellular automatas to it in real time (both are essentialy the same)

 ## Starting location